Speeding Up Distributed Machine Learning Using Codes: Related Work

 Distributed learning algorithms on large-scale networked systems have been extensively studied in the literature \cite{bertsekasbook, nedic2009distributed, boyd2011distributed, bekkerman2011scaling, duchi2012dual, chen2012diffusion, dean2012large, low2012distributed, kraska2013mlbase, sparks2013mli, li2014scaling}.
 Many of the distributed algorithms that are implemented in practice share a similar algorithmic ``anatomy": the data set is split among several cores or nodes, each node trains a model locally, then the local models are averaged, and the process is repeated.
 While training a model with parallel or distributed learning algorithms, it is common to randomly re-shuffle the data a number of times \cite{JellyFish, HogWild!, bottou2012stochastic, DimmWitted,gurbuzbalaban2015random, ioffe2015batch}.
 This essentially means that after each shuffling the learning algorithm will go over the data in a different order than before.
 Although the effects of random shuffling are far from understood theoretically, the large statistical gains have turned it into a common practice.
 Intuitively, data shuffling before a new pass over the data, implies that nodes get a nearly ``fresh" sample from the data set, which experimentally leads to better statistical performance.
 Moreover, bad orderings of the data---known to lead to slow convergence in the worst case \cite{JellyFish,gurbuzbalaban2015random,ioffe2015batch}---are ``averaged out".
 However, the statistical benefits of data shuffling do not come for free: each time a new shuffle is performed, the {\it entire} dataset is communicated over the network of nodes.
 This inevitably leads to performance bottlenecks due to heavy communication.

 In this work, we propose to use coding opportunities to significantly reduce the communication cost of some distributed learning algorithms that require data shuffling.
-Our coded shuffling algorithm is build upon the coded caching scheme by Maddah-Ali and Niesen \cite{MN1}.
+Our coded shuffling algorithm is built upon the coded caching scheme by Maddah-Ali and Niesen \cite{MN1}.
 Coded caching is a technique to reduce the communication rate in content delivery networks.
 Mainly motivated by video sharing applications, coded caching exploits the multicasting opportunities between users that request different video files to significantly reduce the communication burden of the server node that has access to the files.
 Coded caching has been studied in many scenarios such as decentralized coded caching \cite{MN2}, online coded caching \cite{Online}, hierarchical coded caching for wireless communication \cite{Hierarchical}, and device-to-device coded caching \cite{D2D}.
-Recently, \cite{cmr} proposed coded MapReduce that reduces the communication cost in the process of transferring the results of mappers to reducers.
-Our proposed approach is significantly different from all related studies on coded caching in two ways: (i) we shuffle the \emph{data points} among the computing nodes to \emph{increase the statistical efficiency} of distributed computation and ML algorithms; and (ii) we \emph{code the data over their actual representation} (i.e., over the doubles or floats) unlike the traditional coding schemes over bits.
-In Section \ref{sec:shuffling}, we describe how coded shuffling can remarkably speed up the communication phase of large-scale parallel machine learning algorithms, and provide extensive numerical experiments to validate our results.

-We would also like to remark that there has been significant work in communication avoiding algorithms in the context of parallel numerical analysis and linear algebra \cite{bilmes2014optimizing,ballard2012communication, demmel2013communicaeon,demmel2012communication}.
-In contrast to this line of work, we propose the use of coding opportunities to strike a balance between statistical efficiency due to shuffling and the cost of communicating data points across different data passes.
+Recently, the authors in~\cite{cmr} proposed coded MapReduce that reduces the communication cost in the process of transferring the results of mappers to reducers.